nhphuong2504/AI-assistant-ver-2/README.md

    ```
    This will:
    - Create a Python virtual environment at the root (`venv/`)
-   - Install all Python dependencies from `requirements.txt`
+   - Install all Python dependencies from `backend/requirements.txt`

 2. **Configure environment variables:**
    - Copy `backend/.env.example` to `backend/.env`